mohanraj-r/learn/js/javascript/AdvancedJavascript/Notes/1_Scope_Closures.md

       o2.f2();   // "bar2"   - implicit binding
       o3.f3();   // "bar3"   - implicit binding
+      f = o3.f3;    // Taking on a reference to a implicitly bound function, changes the binding .. f();          // "undefined" as now the `this` by virtue of call site is the global object

       foo.apply(o2); // "bar2"    - explicit binding
       foo.call(o2);  // "bar2"    - explicit binding